mvaudel/early_signs_lab/_members/anya.md

   link: https://vis.uib.no/team/hanna-balaka/
 ---

-Anya is doing her PhD in data visualization of highly dimensional cohort data.
+Anya joined our group for a Master's thesis on GWAS data visualization and is doing her PhD in data visualization of highly dimensional cohort data.